jakir10/todo-app/README.md

 ### App Fuctionality

-- Add Todo.
+- Add/Create Todo.
 - Get All Todo List.
 - Get Single Todo vie click on todo title.
 - View Single todo details and status.
-- Move todo forward or backward as todo in-progress or done.
+- Move todo forward or backward as All Todo, in-progress or done.

 ### List of Technology & library